ksoze84/useStateHandler/README.md

 Maintain a unique instance of the handler class on memory.

 Heavy functions are not instantiated in every render.

-Minimal code.
+Minimal code!.
 Forget about useCallback, useReducer and custom hooks.

 ## How to use